viniciuskloppel/kite/README.md

 > Like `sendTransactionWithSigners` from `@solana/helpers`

 Sends a transaction containing one or more instructions.
-The transaction will be signed by the fee payer and any other required signers.
+The transaction will be signed by the fee payer.

 Returns: `Promise<Signature>`